-- Student may continue her educational program without modification. - Student may continue her educational program with reasonable accommodations as outlined addendum. - Student has the option to provide a written withdrawal of declaration. - Student may elect to take a Leave of Absence (LOA).
+- Student may continue her educational program without modification. - Student may continue her educational program with reasonable accommodations as outlined above. - Student may elect to take a leave of absence.

-The election of a Leave of Absence also applies to any student that is not the birth parent and chooses to take a leave of absence because of the birth of their child.
+The election of a leave of absence also applies to any student that is not the birth parent and chooses to take a leave of absence because of the birth of their child.
 Refer to the Leave of Absence policy for additional detail.

-Student may elect to consult with the program director, radiation safety officer, or the program medical director to consider her special circumstances and to design an individual instructional program for completing her remaining clinical and didactic requirements.
+Student may consult with the program director, radiation safety officer, or the program medical director to consider her special circumstances and to design an individual instructional program for completing her remaining clinical and didactic requirements.